Vaikuntha

-Vaikuntha (वैकुण्ठ), also called Vishnuloka, and Tirunatu (Tirunāṭu) in Tamil, is the abode of Vishnu, the supreme deity in the Vaishnava tradition of Hinduism, and his consort, Lakshmi, the supreme goddess of the sect.
+Vaikuntha (वैकुण्ठ), also called Vishnuloka, is the abode of Vishnu, the supreme deity in the Vaishnava tradition of Hinduism, and his consort, Lakshmi, the supreme goddess of the sect.

 According to Ramanuja, Vaikuntha is the Parama Padam or Nitya Vibhuti, an "eternal heavenly realm", and is the "divine imperishable world that is God's abode".
 In Vaishnava literature, Vaikuntha is described as the highest realm above the fourteen lokas (worlds), and the place where the devotees of Vishnu go upon achieving liberation.
 It is guarded by the twin deities, Jaya and Vijaya, the dvarapalakas, or gatekeepers of Vaikuntha.
 The army of Vishnu, stationed at Vaikuntha, is led by Vishvaksena.
 The planets of Vaikuntha are described as being full of golden palaces and hanging gardens that grow fragrant fruits and flowers.

 The planets of Vaikuntha begin 26,200,000 yojanas (209,600,000 miles) above Satyaloka.
 This does not refer to physical distance.
 In most of the extant Puranas and Vaishnava traditions, Vaikuntha is located in the direction of the Makara rashi, which corresponds with the constellation of Capricorn.
 One version of the cosmology states that Vishnu's eye is present at the south celestial pole, from where he watches the cosmos.